linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 The first step to answer **Question 5** is getting the content, and I'll provide the code for you.

-The function to scrape content works surprisingly on from *MOST* news websites.
+The function to scrape content works surprisingly on from *MOST* news websites and strips away a lot of junk.
 For those websites where it doesn't work (blocked, IP issues, etc.), I added exceptions and warnings to give as much information as possible.
 Here is the code from my GitHub gist:

 {% gist linwoodc3/e12a7fbebfa755e897697165875f8fdb %}